7cowries/7goldencowries-frontend/README.md

 | `REACT_APP_TON_RECEIVE_ADDRESS` | Optional override for the TonConnect paywall destination wallet when testing locally. |
 | `X_TARGET_HANDLE`, `X_TARGET_TWEET_URL`, `X_REQUIRED_HASHTAG` | Targets used by social quests and verification flows. |

-`/.env.example` lists the full set for development. `/.env.production` ships the exact production values requested (blank API base, disabled source maps, manifest URL, Telegram bot, and X quest targets).
+`/.env.example` lists the full set for development.
+In production, set these values inside the Vercel project (see `LAUNCH.md`) and keep `REACT_APP_API_URL` blank so the same-origin rewrite handles `/api` calls.

 ### Backend environment

-Backend configuration lives in `backend/.env.example` and `backend/.env.production`.
+Backend configuration lives in `backend/.env.example` for local reference; production values belong in the Render service settings.

 | Variable | Purpose |
 | --- | --- |